-- 1. Identify the problem and barriers/causes to development via discussions and/or assessment(s) and decide whether it is necessary to take action - 2.
-Work with partners etc to bring forward sites in areas where indicative housing proportion not met. - 3.
-If appropriate, restrict permission for new units in area where indicative housing proportion has been exceeded, to the detriment of other settlements - 4.
-Consider a review of the Policy
+Whitworth and Haslingden.
+We may need to identify the barriers to delivery by working with partners to consider the issues and implications.
+However this analysis is based on two years figures; a number of new developments are in the pipeline, particularly in Whitworth.
+Contingencies Identify the problem and barriers/causes to development via discussions and/or assessment(s) and decide whether it is necessary to take action Work with partners etc to bring forward sites in areas where indicative housing proportion not met.
+If appropriate, restrict permission for new units in area where indicative housing proportion has been exceeded, to the detriment of other settlements Consider a review of the Policy